Refugee camp: Security

 Security in a refugee camp is usually the responsibility of the host country and is provided by the military or local police.
 The UNHCR only provides refugees with legal protection, not physical protection.
 However, local police or the legal system of the host countries may not take responsibility for crimes that occur within camps.
 In many camps, refugees create their own patrolling systems as police protection is insufficient.
 Most camps are enclosed with barbed wire fences.
 This is not only for the protection of the refugees, but also to prevent refugees from moving freely or interacting with local people.

 Refugee camps may sometimes serve as headquarters for the recruitment, support and training of guerrilla organizations engaged in fighting in the refugees' area of origin; such organizations often use humanitarian aid to supply their troops.
 Cambodian refugee camps in Thailand and Rwandan refugee camps in Zaire supported armed groups until their destruction by military forces.

 Refugee camps are also places where terror attacks, bombings, militia attacks, stabbings and shootings take place and abductions of aid workers are not unheard of.
 The police can also play a role in attacks on refugees.

 Health and health care

 Due to crowding and lack of infrastructure, refugee camps are often unhygienic, leading to a high incidence of infectious diseases and epidemics.
 Sick or injured refugees rely on free health care provided by aid agencies in camps, and may not have access to health services outside of a camp setting.
 Some aid agencies employ outreach workers who make visits from tent to tent to offer medical assistance to ill and malnourished refugees, but resources are often scarce.
 Vulnerable persons who have difficulties accessing services may be supported through individual case management.
 Common infectious diseases include diarrhea from various causes, malaria, viral hepatitis, measles, meningitis, respiratory infections such as influenza, and urinary/reproductive tract infections.
+Scabies has been one of the most frequently observed medical conditions in refugee camps worldwide, including in Europe.
 These are exacerbated by malnutrition.
 In some camps, guards exchange food and money for sex with young girls and women, in what is called "survival sex".